milica-skipina/hyperledger-fabric-project/README.md

-# PDASP
+# Parallel and distributed architecture and languages

-Parallel and distributed architecture and languages - a course in master academic studies in Computing and Control Engineering, Faculty of Technical Sciences, University of Novi Sad
+Parallel and distributed architecture and languages - a course in master's academic studies in Computing and Control Engineering, Faculty of Technical Sciences, University of Novi Sad

 To run application open terminal from root folder and run: